Possession of Drugs With Intent to supply

 We can represent clients at any court level, including Justice of the Peace Court, Sheriff Court and High Court.

 We are available to attend Police interviews at any time of day or night, and this will be covered by automatic legal aid.
+This means you don’t pay anything, so don’t hesitate to contact us immediately should you be questioned.

-- an accused person was in possession of drugs
+- an accused person owned drugs

 - the drugs are controlled drugs under the relevant legislation above